Tessier-Lab-UMich/Species-Cross-Reactivity-CD98hc/Code/NGS_analysis_library_construction/README.md

-CDR_identifier.py, ngs.py and pserm.py files originate from repositories https://github.com/Tessier-Lab-UMich/NGS and https://github.com/Tessier-Lab-UMich/PSERM_paper.
+CDR_identifier.py, ngs.py and pserm.py files are derived from repositories https://github.com/Tessier-Lab-UMich/NGS and https://github.com/Tessier-Lab-UMich/PSERM_paper.
 See these links for more detail.